microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaRoleDefinition.md

 ```

 ## Description
-the Get-EntraBetaRoleDefinition cmdlet gets information about role definitions in Microsoft Entra ID.
+The Get-EntraBetaRoleDefinition cmdlet gets information about role definitions in Microsoft Entra ID.
 To get a role definition, specify the Id parameter.
 Specify the SearchString or Filter parameter to find particular role definition.

 ## Examples